Summer School

 Accepted payment methods are cash (upon in-person registration) or online banking payment.
 Please refer to the following WQSB document for information on the payment process for a student’s summer school fees.

-The following tutorials will be offered at Philemon Wright High School on the dates & times indicated.
+The following tutorials will be offered at D’Arcy McGee/Symmes High School on the dates & times indicated.

-Tutorials are open to all students who have a failing mark in a course from the 2022-2023 school year or would like to improve their mark in a subject.
+Tutorials are open to all students who have a failing mark in a course from the 2023-2024 school year or would like to improve their mark in a subject.
 Please note that tutorials that are under-subscribed may be cancelled.
+Note that the dates are tentative and are subject to change.

 Subject/Tutorial Dates Time Exam